virtual-labs/engineers-forum/ph4/services/onboarding-process.md

 **Step 2:**
 Provide the following information in the above created issue on the Engineers’ Forum repository:
  1. Coordinating Institute: <!--Your institute name -->
  2. Approver’s Name: <!--Name of the approver-->
  3. Approved Proposal: <!--Upload the PDF of the approved proposal-->

- 4. Primary GitHub Handle Details: <!--Provide the Primary GitHub handle details to which write permissions need to be given and notifications need to be sent.
-This should be a university affliated handle-->
+ 4. Primary GitHub Handle Details: Provide the Primary GitHub handle details to which write permissions need to be given and notifications need to be sent.
+This should be a university affliated handle.

-     Name: <!--Provide the Name that the Primary GitHub Handle is associated with-->
+     a.
+Name: Provide the Name that the Primary GitHub Handle is associated with

-     GitHub Handle: <!--Provide the email id that the Primary GitHub Handle is associated with-->
+     b.
+GitHub Handle: Provide the email id that the Primary GitHub Handle is associated with

-     Email id: <!--Provide the email id that the Primary GitHub Handle is associated with-->
+     c.
+Email id: Provide the email id that the Primary GitHub Handle is associated with

- 5. Secondary GitHub Handle Details: <!--Provide the additional GitHub handle(s) to which write permissions need to be given-->
+ 5. Secondary GitHub Handle Details: Provide the additional GitHub handle(s) to which write permissions need to be given

-     Name: <!--Provide the Name that the Secondary GitHub Handle is associated with-->
+     a.
+Name: Provide the Name that the Secondary GitHub Handle is associated with

-     GitHub Handle: <!--Provide the email id that the Secondary GitHub Handle is associated with-->
+     b.
+GitHub Handle: Provide the email id that the Secondary GitHub Handle is associated with

-     Email id: <!--Provide the email id that the Secondary GitHub Handle is associated with-->
+     c.
+Email id: Provide the email id that the Secondary GitHub Handle is associated with

 **Step 3:**